 Deciding when to retire is a very personal choice.
 Some people can't wait to retire while others are reluctant to give up work.
 However you feel about retirement, it’s important to think through your options carefully, considering how each would affect your life.

-If you’re thinking of retiring early, you need to make sure you’ve built up a pension fund that will be large enough to see you through a long retirement – you may want to increase your contributions.
+In particular, people thinking of retiring early might want to consider whether their pension fund will be large enough to see them through a long retirement.
 Many people underestimate their life expectancy.
-You could be retired for 40 years or more!
+Some will be retired for 40 years or more!

 My retirement planner